Budapestby VisitCity Guides

 Practical Tips

-Avoid airport purchases if possible – SIM cards at Budapest Airport can cost up to 3 times more than in city center stores.
+Skip the airport purchases if you can - SIM cards at Budapest Airport can cost up to 3 times more than in city center stores.

-Download offline maps before your trip to reduce data usage.
-Google Maps allows you to download Budapest maps for offline navigation.
+Download offline maps before your trip to use less data.
+Google Maps lets you download Budapest maps for offline navigation.

-Consider a VPN for added security when using public WiFi networks.
+Get a VPN for extra security when using public WiFi networks.

-Check compatibility before purchasing – ensure your phone is unlocked and compatible with European networks (most modern phones are).
+Check compatibility before buying - make sure your phone is unlocked and works with European networks (most modern phones do).

 Close-up of hands inserting SIM card into smartphone with blurred city background